nordicenergy/rebike-blockchain/README.md

-# ReBike Sharing App
+# ReBike - Bicycle Sharing dApp

-### ReBike is a blockchain-based bike sharing application platform
+### ReBike is a blockchain-based bicycle sharing application & platform

 ### Great for humanity